-Statement on Scope: What human rights should be enforced under the Instrument with respect to activities of TNCs and other business enterprises?July 13, 2015
+Statement on Scope: What Human Rights Should Be Enforced under the Instrument with Respect to Activities of TNCs and Other Business Enterprises?

 The Women’s International League for Peace and Freedom joins the statement of the Treaty Alliance and would like to further develop some points.